-Still, it will not only make your meals cheaper, but it will also make them simpler (see #2 above); plus, meat spoils, so you have to deal with yet another perishable item.
+Still, it will not only make your meals cheaper but also make them simpler (see #2 above); plus, meat spoils, so you have to deal with yet another perishable item.

 Even if you choose to ignore this option, let’s at least agree to have plenty of veggies in our diet, k?
-Not to sound like your mom or anything, but it’s important whether you eat meat or not.
+Not to sound like your mom or anything, but whether you eat meat or not is important.

 “Wrap”ping it Up